microsoft/accessibility-insights-action/dev/README.md

 ## Test the Azure extension

+### Deploy a staging Azure extension

+The steps to deploy a staging Azure Extension are currently limited to the Accessibility Insights team.
+Team member can find instruction in the "ADO Extension - ad-hoc test deployments" OneNote .

 ### Run the Azure extension locally

 1. Follow the steps above to install dependencies and build the projects.